marrus-sh/Kyrie/Specification/Model.md

 The following **Objects** are all collections of **properties**.
 Properties may point to other Objects, to Lists, or to Literals.
-Each Object type provides its on restrictions on the values pointed to by its properties.
+Each Object type provides its own restrictions on the values pointed to by its properties.

 ###  Identifiers: